 Our team of experts works with external researchers and partners to ensure we share information, identify goals and establish projects or campaigns to achieve our aims.

-Working with Traditional Owners, tour operators, community volunteers and park rangers, we’re using volunteers to monitor Fairy Tern breeding sites across south-eastern Australia, and Little Terns on the central and northern coasts of Queensland.
+Working with Traditional Owners, tour operators, community volunteers and park rangers, we’re using volunteers to monitor Fairy Tern breeding sites across Australia, and Little Terns on the central and northern coasts of Queensland.

 This project won a Victorian Coastal Award in 2018, in the Biodiversity Conservation Category.